cosmos/sdk-tutorials/scavenge/tutorial/07-keeper.md

 ## Commits and Scavenges

 You may notice reference to `types.Commit` and `types.Scavenge` throughout the `Keeper`.
-These are new structs defined in `./x/scavenge/types/type<Type>.go` that contain all necessary information about different scavenge challenges, and different commited solutions to those challenges.
+These are new structs defined in `./x/scavenge/types/type<Type>.go` that contain all necessary information about different scavenge challenges and different commited solutions to those challenges.
 They appear similar to the `Msg` types we saw earlier because they contain similar information.
 We will be making some modifications to the scaffolded files.

 In the `TypeScavenge.go` file, we need to delete the `ID` field, since we're going to be using the `SolutionHash` as the key.
 We also need to update `Reward` to `sdk.Coins`, as well as `Scavenger` to `sdk.AccAddress`, so we can make the payout once the scavenge is solved.